May 10, 2024

 Laura: A target market, a price point, and, if possible, a general vibe (masculine, fun and approachable, high-end luxury, etc.).

-Alcindo: Start to understand where they are as a brand (branding maturity), what they want to communicate, and who their target and competitors are.
-This first talk is all about their brand.
+Alcindo: I start the conversation to understand where they are as a brand (branding maturity), what they want to communicate, and who are their target and competitors.

 Adam: A few basic things like their name and an understanding of their product.
 Some other helpful things we look for are vision and goals for the company.
 Is there anything that makes your product unique from your competitors?
 Who are your customers that we are targeting?
 And what is the message, essence, or image you want to portray to those customers?